Last updated May 16, 2023

-- “client connection” will refer to a connection between a client and the connection pooler
+- “client connection” refers to a connection between a client and the connection pooler

-- “server connection” will refer to a connection between the connection pooler and server
+- “server connection” refers to a connection between the connection pooler and server

 PgBouncer has three pooling modes available: transaction pooling, session pooling, and statement pooling.
-It is important that you understand how each works.
+It’s important that you understand how each work.
 The pooling mode used:

 - Determines how long a server connection stays assigned to a client connection.

-- Imposes limitations on what a client can and can not do, as described in the next sections.
+- Imposes limitations on what a client can and can’t do, as described in the next sections.

 Transaction pooling mode seeks to reduce server connection idle time like so: